DWashington3/Stock-Analysis/README.md

 # Stock Analysis Utilizing VBA
-## Overview of Project
+## Overview
 My client needs a user-friendly Excel sheet that calculates the total daily volume and returns for 2017 and 2018 stocks.
 I have modified the sheet to do so, however, if more data is added, analysis can become tedious at the current run time.
-###Purpose
+### Purpose
 In this project, I’ve been tasked with optimizing the current run time and maintaining the integrity of the analysis.
 I will refractor code to ensure a more efficient stock analysis performance.

 ### Preprocessing
-The data contains two charts for the years 2017 and 2018 of 12 select stocks.
+The [data](https://github.com/DWashington3/Stock-Analysis/blob/d4d1b010286d372d51422c991aa376c9d23ccf1d/VBA_Challenge.xlsm) contains two charts for the years 2017 and 2018 of 12 select stocks.
 Each sheet contains the stock's ticker, date, opening price, high, low, closing price, adjusted closing price, and daily volume.

 ## Results